Removal (non-payment of fees)

 If you have an open fitness to practise case, you will be kept on the register whilst your case is open.
 However, you are encouraged to make payments when requested.
 We will contact you at the end of your fitness to practise case to request any outstanding balance.
 If you do not pay, you will be removed from the register.

 If you are removed from the register, you will not be able to practice as a social worker or use the protected title ‘social worker’.

-If you let your registration relapse, you can only rejoin the register by applying for restoration.
-If your registration relapses, you are not able to appeal.
+If you let your registration lapse, you can only rejoin the register by applying for restoration.
+If your registration lapses, you are not able to appeal.
 You can find more information in our registration rules.